-In many states, dialing “211” provides individuals and families in need with a shortcut through what may be a bewildering maze of health and human service agencies’ phone numbers.
-By simply dialing 211, those in need of assistance are referred, and sometimes connected, to appropriate agencies and community organizations.
+In many states, dialing “211” provides individuals and families in need with a shortcut through what can be a bewildering maze of health and human service agency phone numbers.
+By simply dialing 211, those in need of assistance can be referred, and sometimes connected, to appropriate agencies and community organizations.

-Dialing 211 helps the elderly, the disabled, those who do not speak English, those who are having a personal crisis, those who have limited reading skills, or those who are new to their communities, among others, by providing referrals to, and information about, health and human services organizations and agencies.
+Dialing 211 helps direct callers to services for, among others, the elderly, the disabled, those who do not speak English, those with a personal crisis, those with limited reading skills, and those who are new to their communities.

-2-1-1 reaches approximately 270 million people (90% of the total U.S. population), covering all 50 states (including 41 states with 90%+ coverage), the District of Columbia, and Puerto Rico.
-Yet millions of Americans still need to be connected.
+2-1-1 is available to approximately 270 million people, or about 90% of the total U.S. population.
+It covers all 50 states (including 41 states with more than 90 percent coverage), the District of Columbia, and Puerto Rico.
 To find out whether 211 services are offered in your area and to obtain more information, visit www.211.org.